-The card can be configured to use the external input signal (AutoSync) or its internal clock (Master) as clock source.
+The card can be configured to use the following clock sources: external input signal (AutoSync), internal clock (Master), or external word clock signal (Wordclock).

 Pref.
 Sync Ref.:

 Used to pre-select the desired clock source.
 If the selected source isn't available the card will change to the next available one.
 The currently used clock source and sample rate is displayed in the SyncRef display.